You are here

 Duke Univ.
 Medical Center, Dept. Pediatrics & Marcus Center for Cellular Cures

-Dr. Kurtzberg is a distinguished professor of pediatrics at Duke University Medical Center in North Carolina.
-Dr. Kurtzberg was the first physician in the United States to perform cord blood transpants, starting in 1993.
+Dr. Kurtzberg is a distinguished professor of pediatrics at Duke University Medical Center in North Carolina, where she also leads the Marcus Center for Cellular Cures.
+Dr. Kurtzberg was the first physician in the United States to perform cord blood transplants, starting in 1993.
 Under her leadership, Duke University has performed over a thousand cord blood transplants and has pioneered new clinical applications for cord blood stem cells.
 Her team showed that cord blood transplants can correct metabolic disorders, such as storage diseases, in young children.
-Dr. Kurtzberg also leads the Robertson Clinical and Translational Cell Therapy Program at Duke, which is now the home of the Marcus Center for Cellular Cures.
-Dr. Kurtzberg pioneered the use of cord blood stem cells to treat acquired neurological disorders in young children.
-Her team is currently conducting trials on the use of cell therapy to treat Cerebral Palsy and Autism Spectrum Disorder.
+Dr. Kurtzberg also pioneered the use of cord blood stem cells to treat acquired neurological disorders in young children, such as Cerebral Palsy and Autism Spectrum Disorder.
 In addition to her clinical responsibilities, Dr. Kurtzberg has served the cord blood community in a number of leadership and committee positions.
 Dr. Kurtzberg is the Director of the Carolinas Cord Blood Bank, a public bank at Duke University which participates in the Be The Match® network, and is also the Medical Director of Cryo-Cell cord blood bank.
 She has been a member of the HRSA Advisory Council on Blood Stem Cell Transplantation and is the founding President of the Cord Blood Association.
 On top of all these responsibilities, Dr. Kurtzberg is never too busy to respond to inquiries from parents or patients.

 Irene Martini, PhD

 Dr. Martini is the Scientific Director at Sorgente, the Italian branch of FamiCord group, from 2017.
-Dr. Martini is also a professor at Sapienza University and at Lycée Chateaubriand.
+Dr. Martini is also a professor at Sapienza University.
 Dr. Martini has more than 30 years experience as a researcher, and has written scientific publications as well as patent documents.
-She worked as a post-PhD researcher at Sapienza University Microbiology laboratory, and at the Virology laboratory of the Italian National Insititute of Health, Instituto Superiore di Sanita.
-Dr. Martini has also taken part in several European Union and World Health Organisation (WHO) international research projects in collaboration with the Institut Pasteur in Paris, exploiting her skills in Cellular Biology, Molecular Biology, Neurobiology, Microbiology, and Immunology fields.
+Dr. Martini has also taken part in several European Union and World Health Organisation (WHO) international research projects.
 She has collaborated with the Gaslini Institute on a project concerning perinatal solid cancer in children.
 She was the first scientist in Italy to promote cord blood banking, at the beginning of 2000, and she was the co-founder of the first cord blood bank in Italy, SmartBank, in 2005.
 Dr. Martini has appeared frequently on national television and radio to explain the benefits of cord blood storage.
 She also runs monthly courses for prospective parents on the potential benefits of storage, including the latest research developments, as well as courses for gynaecologists and mid-wives.
 She has three children herself, and was able to save cord blood for the youngest.

 Roger Mrowiec, PhD